 Another option, however, would be to go before a judge and request from the court that it set an end date to the Franchise agreement by fixing a determined term by taking the nature of the contract, the intention of the parties, and the terms of the contract itself into consideration.
 This judicial avenue is the most objective and secure method to proceed, but it is also more costly.

 What is most important to consider is that a contract does not bind you forever unless it is your intention for it to do so.
 In the absence of a clear and explicit display of the parties’ intention to be bound by a contract forever, you may free yourself of such a contract by acting diligently, providing reasonable notice, and by considering such a possibility when contracting in the first place.

-Emmanuel Kouzelis, Attorney-at-Law, with
+Emmanuel Kouzelis, Attorney-at-Law

-Laurence Douyon & Michael-Peter Garios, Articling students
+With the collaboration of Laurence Douyon & Michael-Peter Garios, Articling students